Kythera-Pather/FlashCardApp/README.md

 3. Compares the user’s answer to the correct one.
 4. Displays a toast: "Correct" or "Incorrect".
-5. After all 5 questions, the app: o	Calculates the score. o	Navigates to the Score screen. o	Displays a message like "Well done, Sam!" or "Can do better, Sam." o	Provides a Review button to go through answers.
+5. After all 5 questions, the app:
+6. Calculates the score.
+7. Navigates to the Score screen.
+8. Displays a message like "Well done, (username)Sam!" or "Can do better,(username) Sam."
+9. Provides a Review button to go through answers.
+10. If to wish to restart he quiz press the restart button.
+11. Exit button to leave the App.

 ---

 ## How to Use the App